 Geography is compulsory throughout Years 7 to 10.
 From Year 7 onwards, students start to learn the main geographical skills, which will provide a valuable background to their future Geography studies.
 In fun, challenging and hands-on activities, students learn to map read, use a compass, research and carry out fieldwork observations and the collection and analysis of data.
 Each year, these essential Geographical skills are revised, developed and expanded upon using different contexts of study.

 Beginning in Year 7, students are introduced to map reading skills using both their atlases and Google maps.
 They then study natural resources focussing on water.

 In Year 8 the focus is on Australian environments and, in particular, coastal studies and tourism.

 In Year 9 students investigate global biomes and food security.
 Through these they gain an understanding of global interconnections.

 In Year 10 students study the spatial patterns of human-wellbeing by examining the causes and consequences of global inequality.
 They then investigate how our way of living affects sustainability and the environment, with special reference to climate change and our marine environments.

 Years 11 and 12

-In Stage 1 Geography students study the Geography of Environments at Risk, investigating regions where people pose threats to the environment as they attempt to meet their needs.
-In the Geography of People and Places unit, students learn about the natural and cultural characteristics of a particular region and about the processes that have 1d it to change over time.
+In the Year 11 General Geography course students study the Geography of Environments at Risk, investigating regions where people pose threats to the environment as they attempt to meet their needs.
+In the Geography of People and Places unit, students learn about the natural and cultural characteristics of a particular region and about the processes that have led it to change over time.
 A three-day camp, based at Metricup, is an essential part of this course.